 Handling Redirect (surl/furl) URLs with iOS

 Redirect URLs are where PayU redirects the user after the transaction is completed.
 PayU sends the data related to transactions while redirecting so that you can check the status of the transaction.
 The surl and furl refer to the success and failure URLs (page) respectively.
-These URLs are used to return the customer back to your website after a successful or failed transaction.
+These URLs are used to return the customer to your website after a successful or failed transaction.

 You can use the PayU Checkout Pro SDK to handle furl callback similar to the following sample code: